tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 ---
 title: Adobe FrameMaker 2017 -- time, tools, and the tech writer’s focus on content
 keywords: Adobe, FrameMaker 2017, help authoring tools.
-summary: "Adobe FrameMaker 2017 has a new release that has a ton of improvements toward simplicity and usability.
-Although this is a sponsored post where I promote one of my advertisers, I genuinely think that tools that allow you to focus on the content (instead of worrying about creating your own search, responsive design, pdf output, navigation menu, and more) provide a huge win for technical writers.
-Technical writers should ultimately be focusing on content, and FrameMaker allows you to do this in efficient, powerful ways."
+summary: "Adobe FrameMaker has a new release (called Adobe FrameMaker 2017) that has a ton of improvements toward simplicity and usability.
+Some of the new features include new responsive HTML5 layouts, auto-complete search, more intuitive menus for authors, and more.
+Tools like FrameMaker that allow you to focus on content (instead of worrying about creating your own search, site design, pdf output, navigation menu, and more) provide a huge win for both technical writers and companies, since these tools allow you to focus on content."
 tags:
 - general
 bitlink: http://bit.ly/adobeframemaker2017idbw
-permalink: adobe-framemaker-2017-doc-time-and-tools.html
 ---

 ## Doc tools and time